 Enterprise software is a tool that helps increase work efficiency and reduce time outlays.
-In terms of the pandemics, it is gaining even more demand.
+In terms of pandemics, it is gaining even more demand.
 Thanks to the corporate app, the need for personal meetings diminishes or completely disappears.
 It means that you save on trips and office rent.
-According to the Grand View Research, the global enterprise app market will reach $260 billion by 2022.
+According to Grand View Research, the global enterprise app market will reach $260 billion by 2022.
 Given these numbers, we cannot stay away.
 So, let’s look at the prominent enterprise software trends that are relevant right now.

-In 2020, the number of wearable devices is 835 million.
+In 2020, the number of wearable devices was 835 million.
 Statista says this figure is going to reach 1105 million in 2022.
 While there are a few types of wearables, enterprise mobile apps often work on smartwatches.
 In most cases, they act as a follow-up to the mobile app.
 For example, the user receives notifications about

 - incoming messages and calls